dougbutner/web-4/README.md

 As more and more individuals and societies are reconsidering the place of government, censorship,   and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.

-A growing portion of websites and applications today have elements of web 3, though t
+A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games], web 2.
+While web 2 and web 3 can operate independently

-This may be the case indefinitely, as each layer is buylt

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.